justnelling/Wayfinder/README.md

 ### Real-time crawling

 Exa AI's LiveCrawl will give the most updated crawl version, because otherwise Exa uses cached versions of webpages: https://docs.exa.ai/reference/should-we-use-livecrawl

-## Next steps:

-20/1/25: work more on exa_search_response.py to parse the Exa search input + output

-19/1/25: - look into pydantic AI, seems like it does a lot of the agent creation under the hood for us extremely conveniently !